 - My Account

 *On this date in 1902, John Bubbles was born.
 He was a Black dancer and entertainer; know as “the father of rhythm tap”.

 John William Sublett (his name at birth), was from Louisville, Kentucky, and grew up in Indianapolis, IN.
 At the age of eleven, he teamed up with Ford Lee Washington in an act billed as Buck and Bubbles.
 Bubbles sang and danced while Buck played accompaniment.
 They won a number of amateur competitions performing around the Louisville, Detroit, and New York City areas, sometimes in blackface.

 After his voice changed, Bubbles focused on dancing, he developed a new style of tapping that was blended extremely difficult innovations such as double over-the-tops (a rough figure-eight pattern done with a deliberate near tripping technique).
-Bubbles would do them while alternating legs, traveling backwards and forwards, and from side to side.
+Bubbles would do them while alternating legs, traveling backward and forwards, and from side to side.
 By 1922, Buck and Bubbles reached the top in vaudeville by playing at New York’s Palace Theatre.

 They headlined the white vaudeville circuit from coast to coast.
 Their singing-dancing comedy act (which featured Buck’s easy piano style contrasted with Bubbles’ witty explosion of taps) was featured in the Broadway Frolics of 1922, Lew Leslie’s Blackbirds of 1930, and Ziegfeld Follies of 1931.
 Bubbles made entertainment history by securing the dancing role of Sportin’ Life in Gershwin’s Porgy and Bess.
 The 1930s and 1940s were times of continued success for Buck and Bubbles until the death of Buck in 1955.